zama-ai/tfhe-rs/tfhe/docs/getting_started/benchmarks/cpu_benchmarks.md

 # Benchmarks

-This document details the performance benchmarks of homomorphic operations using **TFHE-rs**.
+This document details the CPU performance benchmarks of homomorphic operations using **TFHE-rs**.

 By their nature, homomorphic operations run slower than their cleartext equivalents.
 The following are the timings for basic operations, including benchmarks from other libraries for comparison.